davide-casiraghi/davide-casiraghi.github.io/_guides/laravel_service_providers.md

 From: https://programmingpot.com/laravel/laravel-service-provider/

 ## What Is a Service Provider in Laravel?
-- If the service container is something that allows you to define bindings and inject dependencies,
+- If the **service container** is something that allows you to define bindings and inject dependencies.
-- Then the service provider is the place where it happens.
+- Then the **service provider** is the place where these bindings happen.

 Service providers are the central place of all Laravel application bootstrapping.
 Your own application, as well as all of Laravel’s core services, are bootstrapped via service providers.

 ## But, what do we mean by “bootstrapped”?
 In general, we mean registering things, including registering service container bindings, event listeners, middleware, and even routes.